kammitama5/kammitama5.github.io/_posts/2022-01-19-Wednesday-January-19th.md

 ## Dreams of Yesteryear and Today; the start of a new semester

 ## I started Spring semester this week
 - So far, it's been amazing.
 I'm in love with all of my classes!
-I've already sat in on a Number Theory class and attended my first
+I've already sat in on a Number Theory class, attended my first
-Random, Probabilistic Graphs class.
+Random, Probabilistic Graphs class and my Algebra IV class on Rings and Module Theory, which has been exhilarating.
+I'm waiting to attend my Elliptic Curves class, which is in an hour.
 I stayed up last night going over notes for our first class, reading about [Ramsey Theory](https://en.wikipedia.org/wiki/Ramsey_theory), and adding books to my wishlist that I'd like to buy over time.
 I will definitely be writing a lot of proofs this semester, learning some probability and learning things about integers, too.
 - This semester, there are familiar classmates, and even a study group already forming for Real Analysis.
 So I'm stoked.